-- Try not to neglect your relationships especially your partner as you begin to adjust to this diagnosis.
-Spending time with each other is critical to helping you to adapt to this new normal as a team. - There are many professional counselors and other therapy options available to help families cope with the demands and challenges that accompany the diagnosis of Duchenne. - Anger, guilt, fear, and sadness are common feelings associated with the diagnosis of Duchenne.
+- Try not to neglect your relationships-especially your partner-as you begin to adjust to this diagnosis.
+Spending time with each other is critical to helping you to adapt to this new normal as a team. - There are many professional counselors and other therapy options available to help families cope with the demands and challenges that accompany the diagnosis of Duchenne.
+Establishing this support early on in your journey will be a gift to yourself and your family, especially during times of stress. - Anger, guilt, fear, and sadness are common feelings associated with the diagnosis of Duchenne.
 Do not feel guilty for having these feelings. - The course of coping is an ongoing process, filled with both good days and bad.
-Give each other permission and space to have good and bad days. - Asking for help or advice should not be considered a weakness or failure; it's a positive and constructive action that can help everyone in the family deal with the issues at hand.
+Give each other permission and space to have good and bad days. - Asking for help or advice should not be considered a weakness or failure; it's a positive and constructive action that can help everyone in the family deal with the issues at hand. - Be aware of the high risk for caregiver burnout when caring for a child with complex needs.
+In prioritizing setting aside time for your interests or hobbies, you can maintain your physical and mental health in order to better take care of your family.